Clotheslines Can Save You Money

 I did a quick search online and a nice retractable indoor/outdoor clothesline can be had for about $25 from ClotheslineSource.com.

-This post is by a guest contributor.
+This article is by a guest contributor.
 Photo by alessandraelle